ortiz-antonio/testimonials-grid-section/src/index.md

       status: Verified Graduate
       summary: |
         The team was very supportive and kept me motivated
+      quote: |

-        > I started as a total newbie with virtually no coding skills.
+        I started as a total newbie with virtually no coding skills.
 I now work as a mobile engineer for a big company.
 This was one of the best investments I’ve made in myself.

     - author: Jeanette Harmon
       status: Verified Graduate
       summary: |
         An overall wonderful and rewarding experience
+      quote: |

-        > Thank you for the wonderful experience!
+        Thank you for the wonderful experience!
 I now have a job I really enjoy, and make a good living while doing something I love.

     - author:  Patrick Abrams